needleinahaystack3107/needleinahaystack3107/README.md

 - 👋 Hi, I’m Abhijit.
 - 👀 I’m interested in Data Analysis, Statistical Inference, Linear Programming, Predictive Analytics, Machine Learning and Data Visualization
-- 🌱 I’m currently learning creating Production Ready Pipelines/ETL Using Pandas
+- 🌱 I’m currently learning an Introduction to Deep Learning and Applications in Time Series Data.
 - 💞️ I’m looking to collaborate on Maching Learning Projects, Advanced Code Design for Production Environment- Dockerization, Linear Programming and Statistical Inference Projects.
 - 📫 How to reach me